2026 FIFA World Cup Host

 Candidate Cities and Venues:

 The United bid identifies 23 potential host cities from which 16 will be selected: 10 in the U.S. and 3 each from Canada and Mexico.
-2024 FIFA World Cup Final will be played at MetLife Stadium in New Jersey.
-There will be 16 venues but still, the final result is not ready for the tournament.
+The FIFA World Cup 26 Final will be played at MetLife Stadium in New Jersey.
+16 stadiums will host the 2026 FIFA World Cup, the most since 2002.
+This time Canada, Mexico, and the USA prepare to host the biggest tournament in sport.

 - Los Angeles, Rose Bowl(Capacity: 92,542)